Iranian activists accuse morality police of assault after teenage girl hospitalized | KRDO

 By Mostafa Salem, Teele Rebane, Sahar Akbarzai and Jomana Karadsheh, CNN

-(CNN) — Activists on Wednesday accused Iran’s morality police of assaulting a teenage girl for not wearing a headscarf in a Tehran metro station, leading to her hospitalization with serious injuries.
-But Iranian authorities and the teenager’s parents said she was hospitalized due to low blood pressure.
+(CNN) — Activists have accused Iran’s morality police of assaulting a teenage girl for not wearing a headscarf in a Tehran metro station, leading to her hospitalization with serious injuries.

 “Following this confrontation, she managed to enter the metro, but collapsed later on,” Shekhi added.